Serge and me met each other eight years ago. Over the years we’ve become very close friends, brothers almost.

 We started out making raw beats and over the top string chords with no clear intention in mind of what message we were trying to send.
 For three years we fooled around and made a lot of tracks that never got released, at least not until we met Proton’s Jason Wohlstadter after he had heard our remix of Exoplanet’s “Fenomeen".
 Our debut EP “Future Able” followed shortly after and we suddenly had a product to be proud of.

 Another two years passed.
 We gained a lot of life experience and I found my first love.
 Obviously after that I found my second love, and so on.
 For me a lot of inspiration came from the break ups and the fact that I was slowly opening my eyes for the real world around me.
 Our music took its course and became more melancholic and organic.
 Although this was an interesting way to go, we now look back on our “The End” album and still think it has a strong personal message, but we don’t want to continue down that road for now.
-On “The End” were various guest appearances from other artist.
+On “The End” were various guest appearances from other artists.
 Paul Davids was featured on guitar, Lisette van den Berg delivered awesome, enchanting vocals and Door Visser told a beautiful story in “Desire You”.

 After “The End”, Sed Project went through a two year hiatus.
 We both went our own ways meanwhile.
 I started a solo project and Serge opened his own recording studio.
 It wasn’t until the summer of 2014 that I called Serge and said I had some ideas for a new album.
 However, I wanted to go back to the roots, the very beginning: raw beats with a dark atmosphere, and just the two of us.